 The great importance that the Jews attach to the book of Jonah is shown by the fact that they read this book during the Day of Atonement.
 Bible critics have always had a great interest in this book.
 But this interest is expressed in the many attacks that have been made on the book.

 It has been claimed that Jonah never lived.
 Others have said that Jonah’s history is the product of an imaginative spirit or based on a legend.
 But, as someone has said, less faith is needed to accept this simple history than the many foolish assumptions made to deprive it of its supernatural character.

-Every attack on the book is in fact an attack on the Lord Jesus, who completely confirms the historicity of this book by referring to it.
+Every attack on the book is in fact an attack on the Lord Jesus, Who completely confirms the historicity of this book by referring to it.
 He does this twice (Mt 12:40-41; 16:4).
-For example, He refers to many more events in the Old Testament that are queried by people, such as the creation of heaven and earth in six days, the institution of marriage, the flood, the destruction of Sodom and Gomorrah.
+In the same way He refers to many more events in the Old Testament that are called into question, such as the creation of heaven and earth in six days of 24 hours, the institution of marriage, the flood, the destruction of Sodom and Gomorrah.

 To faith, both references by the Lord Jesus are sufficient to consider the book of Jonah as belonging to the inspired Scriptures.
 Anyone who does not believe, or argues away His reference to it and thus questions the authority of His statement about Jonah, brutally denies His Godhead.
 A compromise is not possible.

 Jonah – James

 The fact that the book of Jonah has a place in the Old Testament is just as special as the letter of James in the New Testament.

 1. The Old Testament is especially dedicated to the history of God’s gracious intentions with Israel.
 Yet in the book of Jonah we find a history of God’s gracious dealings with Gentiles.